 You then need to run a X client on your computer, we recommend Xming which is free.
 This needs to be running each time you want to connect a graphical application to your computer from the cluster.
 Select “Multiple windows” and “Start no client”.

-To test ensure that No Access Control is selected, then click Finish.
+To do a brief test ensure that No Access Control is selected, then click Finish.
 For future use you will need to add all hpc nodes to the C:\Program Files (x86)\X0.hosts config file on your computer to enable secure access only.
 Selecting No Access Control is a security risk!
+To protect your computer do not run jobs with No Access Control selected.

-On the cluster you will need to set an environment variable to let the application know where to stream the graphic interface too.
+On the cluster you will need to set an environment variable to let the application know where to stream the graphic interface to.

 Note that there are no spaces around the = sign and the IP address is your computer.
 The 0.0 is the default display number on your computer.
 As this will be run from the worker nodes you must either include this in your script or set it on a worker node during an interactive session.